ARCHER2-HPC/archer2-docs/docs/user-guide/profile.md

 ## Hardware Performance Counters

-!!! note
-    A limited number of hardware performance counters are currently available on the ARCHER2 compute nodes.
-We are working to make more available.

 Hardware performance counters can be used to monitor CPU and power events on ARCHER2 compute nodes.
 The monitoring and reporting of hardware counter events is integrated with *CrayPat* - users should use CrayPat as described earlier in this